irripro/django_menus/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 WARNING
 +++++++
 Styling a CSS menu is advanced.
 For example, the menu needs space before item text.
 But most menus do not need spacing before top-level horizontal items (no icons there, usually).
 You can, to add space, set a width on the embedded icon IMG.
-To avoid the top level, you can select the horizontal menu, and kill top-level spacing, or select only submenus, or go down a level e.g. .dm-desktop ul .menu-item-icon {width: 14px; margin: 0 2px;}.
+To avoid the top level, you can select the horizontal menu, and kill spacing, or select only submenus to space, or go down a level e.g. .dm-desktop ul .menu-item-icon {width: 14px; margin: 0 2px;}.

 Anchors often have browser styling, and need direct selection.
 If you want to customise a submenu mark, it's a background image, and you need a .png at least, which can be difficult to position without 'vertical-align'.
 If borders are added to items, the alignment will walk up and down, depending on the box-model.

-Yo may work faster if you copy and modify.
+You may work faster if you copy and modify.
 If you do not do this as a day job, it can take considerable time.

 After warning
 +++++++++++++
-The menu tags, or a cotext injection, deliver a pre-rendered menu HTML.
+The menu tags, or a context injection, deliver a pre-rendered menu HTML.
 This, in a browser, looks promising (if you are a glass-half-full person) but is not finished product.

 django_menus comes with a CSS structure built-in.
 This is delivered by default through Media statements (as used by Django Forms).
 Which means you can keep as much as you want, or override.